beakerandjake/listo/client/README.md

 Written in React, uses tailwindcss for styling and react-router for routing.

-Test are written for Jest
+Tests are written for Jest

 ## Development